protocol docs

 freezeConfig()

-After deployment, the owner can call freezeConfig() on UgenNFT (one-way, irreversible).
+After deployment, the owner calls freezeConfig() on UgenNFT (one-way, irreversible).
 This locks:

 • hook address — no more swapping hooks